techidaily/site-win11-tips/source/_posts/guiding-through-windows-11-installation-rejection-issues.md

 7. In the Value data field, type**1** and click**OK** to save the changes.
 8. Close the Registry Editor and try to install Windows 11 using the media creation tool or ISO.
 The upgrade should complete without the error.

- If the issue persists, read our guide to[bypass Windows 11 minimum installation requirements](https://www.makeuseof.com/bypass-windows-11-minimum-installation-requirements/) to learn more ways to bypass the restrictions and upgrade your PC.
+ If the issue persists, read our guide to [bypass Windows 11 minimum installation requirements](https://www.makeuseof.com/bypass-windows-11-minimum-installation-requirements/) to learn more ways to bypass the restrictions and upgrade your PC.

 ## No Boot Device Found Error After Changing Boot Mode from Legacy to UEFI